 We are not saying that you shouldn't drink coffee or that all coffee is bad for you.
-However, we understand that there are many people trying to limit their caffeine intake and make the switch, but don't know where to start or can't enjoy the flavor of tea.
+However, we understand that many people are trying to limit their caffeine intake and make the switch, but don't know where to start or can't enjoy the flavor of tea.

-In our experience, many people who have told us that they simply do not enjoy the flavor of tea, unfortunately have had bad experience or only see tea as what they know it to be - low quality, almost flavorless bag tea.
+In our experience, many people who have told us that they simply do not enjoy the flavor of tea, unfortunately, have had a bad experience or only see tea as what they know it to be - low-quality, almost flavorless bag tea.

-Of course, not everyone enjoys the flavor of high-quality loose leaf tea.
-Similarly to an expensive wine or liquor, some people just don't like the taste.
-But we have seen many people transform after trying a quality loose leaf, especially in a proper gong fu setting, and from seeing this transformation it is our big passion to introduce more of the world to this wonderful herb.
+Of course, not everyone enjoys the flavor of high-quality loose-leaf tea.
+As with expensive wine or liquor, some people just don't like the taste.
+But we have seen many people transform after trying a quality loose leaf, especially in a proper Gong Fu Cha setting, and from seeing this transformation, it is our big passion to introduce more of the world to this wonderful plant.

 So we have been getting this question a lot - which tea is the best substitute for coffee?

-We have compiled a list of the teas that we carry specifically for this purpose, to introduce people to other options.
-We will not be getting into the health benefits of tea in this post, but more so focusing on the caffeine level of the following teas.
+We have compiled a list of teas we carry specifically for this purpose to introduce people to other options.
+We will not be getting into the health benefits of tea in this post, but will focus more on the caffeine levels of the following teas.

 Matcha

-Oh, matcha!
+Oh, Matcha!
 Based on both personal experience and numerous testimonies from former avid coffee lovers, matcha is no doubt a great coffee replacer.
-Because matcha is made from whole crushed tea leaves it has a slightly higher caffeine content, equalling to around half of the caffeine content in a black cup of coffee.
+Because matcha is made from whole, crushed tea leaves, it has a slightly higher caffeine content, roughly half that of a black cup of coffee.
 (A serving of matcha is about 1-2 gr or 1 tsp).

-A great thing about matcha is that you don't have to drink it straight if you don't want to and still get the benefits.
+A great thing about matcha is that you don't have to drink it straight if you don't want to, and you can still get the benefits.
 Make a matcha latte with milk, add it to your shakes and smoothies, or sprinkle it into your yogurt.

 Black Tea